uwmadisoncals/cals-main-plugins/googleanalytics/readme.txt

 By downloading and installing this plugin you are agreeing to the <a href="http://www.sharethis.com/privacy/" target="_blank">Privacy Policy</a> and <a href="http://www.sharethis.com/publisher-terms-of-use/" target="_blank">Terms of Service</a>.

 = Support =
-If you have any questions please let us know directly at support@googleanalytics.zendesk.com or create a new topic within our support portal here: (https://googleanalytics.zendesk.com/hc/en-us/community/posts/new)
+If you have any questions please let us know directly at support@googleanalytics.zendesk.com or create a new topic within our support portal here: <a href=”https://googleanalytics.zendesk.com/hc/en-us/community/posts/new> https://googleanalytics.zendesk.com/hc/en-us/community/posts/new</a>

 == Installation ==